Syndromic Surveillance: Submitting Data | On-Boarding Process

 What is Syndromic Surveillance?

-Specific Examples: While it is the status quo in terms of infectious disease surveillance, delays in identification of potential outbreaks until confirmatory testing is complete are not ideal.
-It may help to demonstrate this point with specific examples.
-It is well recognized that many laboratory studies (e.g.: bacterial enteric pathogen serologic testing, stool culture, or pulsed field gel electrophoresis i.e.: fingerprinting) on potential foodborne illnesses can take 2-3 weeks to be completed and reported to the provider.
+: It is well recognized that many laboratory studies (e.g.: bacterial enteric pathogen serologic testing, stool culture, or pulsed field gel electrophoresis i.e.: fingerprinting) on potential foodborne illnesses can take 2-3 weeks to be completed and reported to the provider.
 Further, definitive diagnoses of some vaccine preventable diseases and tick-borne diseases require tests to be repeated roughly a month after the initial tests.
-A functional syndromic surveillance system could prompt early recognition of these sort of problems; thereby, helping to prevent the outbreak from worsening.
+A functional syndromic surveillance system could prompt early recognition of these types of problems; thereby, helping to prevent the outbreak from worsening.

 : Syndromic surveillance is a relatively new method of disease surveillance that all states are beginning to use to protect their citizens.
 Syndromic surveillance data will be accepted by the Arkansas Department of Health and handled in accordance with all laws governing protected health information.
 It will be used to provide early identification of events of public health importance, thereby facilitating more rapid, targeted, and effective response.